Yom Kippur & 2 Samuel: When David Goes Too Far

 Psalm 130 & Yom Kippur: Waiting for Forgiveness

 When we are guilty of harming another person, we can often acknowledge what we did, apologize to the person we wronged, offer to make amends, and promise not to do it again.
-Then our human victim may forgive us.
+Then our human victim may (or may not) forgive us.

 But what if we have wronged God, or the divine spirit within us?
 Is forgiveness even possible?

-One answer is found in Psalm 130, traditionally read between Rosh Hashanah and Yom Kippur, which begins this year at sunset on Wednesday.
+One answer is found in Psalm 130, traditionally read between Rosh Hashanah and Yom Kippur.

 Levites singing on the temple steps, by James J.J.
 Tissot